 Rapinchuk recommends first vacuuming a room horizontally and then vertically to get all of the trapped dirt.
 Most cleaning experts agree that vacuuming slowly is also important to ensure that vacuum picks up all the dirt particles.
 Need an extra-long extension for your vacuum?
 Then check out a cleaning hack that will have you facepalming because you didn’t think of it sooner.

 Everyone has a different idea of what “clean” actually means.
 Some think a sparkling floor is clean, while others are happy with just doing a load of laundry.
 Beth McGee, author of Get Your House Clean Now: The Home Cleaning Method Anyone Can Master, suggests asking yourself questions like, how much stuff do I have and what type of home do I have to determine what clean and organized really means to you.

 Ignore the off-putting name but Swedish Death Cleaning can change your life.

 A Pillowcase Can Be a Cleaner

-Obviously, you don't want to use the pillowcase you sleep on every night, but using a pillowcase to clean your ceiling fans is a hack that you need to try ASAP.
-"The pillowcase holds the dust so it doesn't fall on a table or bed," says Reichert.
-"A very clean way to dust a fan."
-Learn the trick you wish you knew earlier to keep pillowcases smelling fresh.
+Obviously, you don’t want to use the pillowcase you sleep on every night, but using a pillowcase to clean your ceiling fans is a hack that you need to try ASAP.
+“The pillowcase holds the dust so it doesn’t fall on a table or bed,” says Reichert.
+“A very clean way to dust a fan.”
+Learn the the cleaning hack you wish you knew earlier to keep pillowcases smelling fresh.